mmistakes/minimal-mistakes/_pages/about.md

 I use C# and SQL as necessary.
 I use R when I cannot find what I need in F#.

-Feel free to reach out to me on twitter (@McCrews) or LinkedIn.
+Feel free to reach out to me on Twitter (@McCrews) or LinkedIn.
 If you have any question regarding using F# and what the transition is like, I would love to chat!